 Identify Pigs by Ear Notching

-Revised by L. Neil Burcham and Jason L. Turner
+Revised by Craig Painter and Jason L. Turner

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-Authors: Respectively, L. Neil Burcham and Jason L. Turner, Extension Swine Specialist and Extension Horse Specialist, both of the Department of Extension Animal Sciences and Natural Resources, New Mexico State University.
-(Print-friendly PDF)
+Respectively, Extension State 4-H Agent for Agriculture and Natural Resources; and Extension Horse Specialist, Department of Extension Animal Sciences and Natural Resources, New Mexico State University.
+(Print Friendly PDF)

 The successful manager clips the needle teeth and navel cords as soon after birth as possible.
 This also offers an opportune time for identification.
 The simplest method and the one recommended by most breed associations is ear notching.
 The most common notching system is the 1-3-9 system.
-For piglets of this size, a small (3/16 to 1/4 inch deep) V-notcher is recommended.
-If this is your first time ear notching pigs, consult your county Extension agent or an experienced swine producer in your area for assistance to help you develop this skill.
+For piglets of this size, a small (3/16- to 1/4-inch-deep) V-notcher is recommended (Figure 1).
+If this is your first time ear notching pigs, consult your county Extension agent (https://aces.nmsu.edu/county/) or an experienced swine producer in your area for assistance to help you develop this skill.

 To develop a number, make notches in different parts of the ear in such a way that their numerical values will add up to the desired number.
 For proper identification to be made, it is essential that the notches be placed in the appropriate area of the ear so that the mark is clearly a 1 versus a 3, or a 9 versus a 27.

-Figure 2 shows the proper technique for using a V-notcher, Figure 3 provides examples of ear notches using the 1-3-9 system, and Figure 4 provides examples to help you practice using ear notches.
+Figure 1 shows the proper technique for using a V-notcher.
+Figure 3 provides examples of ear notches using the 1-3-9 system, and Figure 4 provides examples to help you practice using ear notches.

 Figure 4.
-Practice examples: For the illustrations, draw in the marks that represent the numbers indicated below each figure.
+Practice examples: For the illustrations, draw in the marks that represent the numbers indicated below each pig’s face.